Naarden-Bussum railway station

 Naarden-Bussum is a railway station in the north of Bussum, Netherlands that also serves the neighboring community of Naarden.
-The station has one standard platform and one island platform.
-It has a total of four tracks, of which one track is for passing trains only.
+The station has two standard platforms.
+It has a total of two tracks.
 The station was opened on 10 June 1874.
 The station is on the Amsterdam - Hilversum - Amersfoort line, known as the Gooilijn.
 The station was also used as a tram station for the Bussum - Huizen tram service from 1883 to 1958.

 Train services

 The following train services call at Naarden-Bussum: